STEP 1 : Apply online

 Important note: The August Admissions Workshop is held for September 2018 enrolment.

-Workshop Closing Dates for applicants who DO require special visas to enter Japan:
+Workshop closing dates for applicants who are required to apply for visa to enter Japan:

 STEP 2: Admissions Workshop